 Indeed, the business model is a framework (usually a one-page) that allows you to understand how your business works from several perspectives.

 Depending on what kind of business you’re trying to build or where you want to steer your organization, you might want to look at a few tools, such as:

 Each of those tools will help you to build a different kind of business.

 Instead, if you’re trying to blitzscale your business, the Blitzscaling Canvas will be your best companion.

 In conclusion, if you’re looking for a way to understand better your business in the present or how to design a that can help you grow, the business model frameworks are the most suited to the business plan.

 In some cases, though, a business plan might also work for that purpose, especially a one-page business plan.

 A business plan is a tool that is most suited to shot external stakeholders where your business is headed and why they should finance or invest in its future.

-Below you can find the example on how to build a one-page business plan as well:
+Below you can find an example on how to build a one-page business plan as well: